jamestharpe/jamestharpe.com/content/machine-learning.md

 # Machine Learning (ML)

-**Machine Learning (ML)** is the [science](data-science.md) of developing and applying algorithms that improve their output through experience by detecting patterns, making decisions, and predicting outcomes; in other words, algorithms that can "learn".
+**Machine Learning (ML)** is the [science](data-science.md) of developing and applying algorithms that improve their output through experience by detecting patterns, making decisions, and predicting outcomes without being explicitly programmed to do so; in other words, algorithms that can "learn".

 ## Machine Learning Terminology